kulics/koral/book-en/function-type.md

 Note that the function can be defined in the package and protocol, you can also define inside the function.
 When you define a function in a function, the intrinsic does not have a public property and belongs only to the private function of the current function.
 ## Call
-Unlike the main entrance function can not be called, conventional functions can be used to call identifier, we only need to add `()` behind the identifier can use the function.
+Unlike the main entrance function can not be called, conventional functions can be used to call identifier, we only need to add `.()` behind the identifier can use the function.

 E.g:
 ```
-function(); // call function
+function.(); // call function
 ```
 ## Parameter
 Although functions can perform specific functions without any parameters, more often we need to be able to accept some input data, or to return data, or both, which requires parameters to help us accomplish task.